 While teachers may experience some preparation for multicultural classrooms, Ladson-Billings recognized potential improvements in teacher preparation to foster a more comprehensive pedagogy for culturally-responsive teaching.
 Driven by personal teaching experiences, Ladson-Billings explored teacher education that challenges and develops teachers for diverse classrooms.
 Culturally diverse learners continue to fill classrooms across the United States, thus maintaining the relevance of the work of Ladson-Billings.
 Teacher educators as well as in-service and pre-service teachers can be reminded of the importance of developing and supporting practices that are truly responsive to cultural diversity and ensure equitable and socially just learning opportunities for all students.

-As we consider the work of Dr. Duckworth, we can strive to continue to develop and use curricula that allow students to have a voice that leads to meaningful and engaging learning experiences.
+As we consider the work of Dr. Ladson-Billings, we can strive to continually meet the needs of teachers and students in diverse classrooms.
 The following questions may help us to further our work.
 In the spirit of encouraging dialogue, a foundational component of AATC’s identity, we encourage you to share your thoughts and engage in discourse in the comments section:

-- How can we use student explanations to inform educational decisions?
-How can Duckworth’s ideas be applied to learners of various ages and levels?
+- How can we use cultural diversity and related pedagogy to inform educational decisions for learners of various ages and levels?

 Written by Dr. Corey Nagle